Svamitva Yojana

 The scheme is intended to reduce property disputes by providing accurate land records while boosting financial liquidity.
 The scheme aims to streamline planning and revenue collection, as well as ensuring residents are informed of property rights in rural areas.
+The government has started this scheme to reduce property disputes.
+It has been decided to survey the land and issue property cards.
+According to the Ministry of Panchayati Raj, government have issued 1.63 crore property cards by 6 December 2023.